Nodal never needs access to your database. Warehouse SQL still runs through your own read-only

 - Under Repository access, select Only select repositories and pick your analytics-context repo.
 (Optional: also select your dbt project repo to enable the lineage connector.)

-- Review the read-only permissions and click Install.
+- Review the permissions and click Install.
 GitHub returns you to the Nodal admin with the connection confirmed.

 You must have organization ownership or admin permissions on the repo to install the app.
 If you